hancevat/How-to-install-ubuntu-on-VirtualBox/README.md

 Then we need to download VirtualBox here (https://www.virtualbox.org/wiki/Downloads).
-Once the download is over, go ahead and intall and open VirtualBox.
+Once the download is over, install and open VirtualBox.
 Then we are set to start installation.

 ![2](https://github.com/user-attachments/assets/9e97aea9-4674-4e56-883b-69e30159e69b)